Hundreds of Cases Successfully Handled

 There are usually two key issues in forgery cases:

 - Whether the person was authorized to sign the alleged victim’s name to the document

 - Whether the person actually signed the alleged victim’s name to the document

-These are usually the matters that come before a jury in forgery charges.
+These are usually the matters that come before a jury in forgery cases.

 If you are charged with forgery, it is likely that the prosecutor has a large amount of evidence against you.
-This is a crime of dishonesty and can heavily impact your ability to obtain or retain a job.
-If convicted, you will be required to pay back all restitution and a big fine.
+Whether forging a signature or copying documents was involved, this is a crime of dishonesty and can heavily impact your ability to obtain or retain a job.
+If convicted in a forgery case, you will be required to pay back all restitution and a big fine.

 Importantly, this type of charge will generally stay on your record for the rest of your life, unless things are done correctly from the beginning.
 It is essential you obtain a Des Moines forgery defense attorney to poke holes in the prosecutor’s case and give you the best chance at obtaining a not-guilty verdict or having your charge amended or dismissed.

 Depending on your criminal background, we can usually argue for a deferred judgment.
 If we successfully argue for it, the charge can be expunged from your record if you successfully complete probation.
 This means you can legally say or put on job applications that you were never convicted of the crime.

 Hundreds of Cases Handled

 Polk County Simple Misdemeanors Starting as low as $1000